 When Microsoft made the announcement about removal of Aero glass transparency from its latest OS Windows 8, it disappointed a lot of Windows users.
 Aero glass transparency was one of the eye candy effects which made Windows Vista and Windows 7 looking beautiful.

 Microsoft didn't only disable the transparency but also removed its programming code from Windows 8 shell, so there is no known way yet to get the transparency back.

 Although there are a few secret ways to get an unstable transparency in Windows 8 but its full of glitches and doesn't work as expected.
 You can't work with that transparency effect enabled.
-You can check out following topic to read more about it:

 Thanks to an AskVG reader "SirNoah", its now possible to make this unstable transparency stable in Windows 8.
 Today in this tutorial, we are going to share a 100% working method which will help you in enabling transparency in Windows 8 which will work properly without any bug or glitch.
 It'll be permanent and stable.

 Before starting the tutorial, lets make a few things clear:

 - After following the method given in this tutorial, you'll get transparency in window borders similar to Windows Vista and Windows 7 but there will be no blur or reflection effects.

 - It'll require a small utility running in background so that you can get stable transparency in Windows 8 without glitches.

 Now if you want to get transparency in Windows 8, here are the required steps:

 1. First we'll need to enable the hidden, unstable and buggy transparency in Windows 8.
 You can follow the method given in following tutorial: